codacy/pulse-user-docs/docs/one-click-integrations/bitbucket-integration.md

 ## Automatic incident detection strategies {: id="incident-detection-strategy"}

-The Pulse Bitbucket integration detects incidents using [pull request reverts](#bb-incident-pr-revert).
+The Pulse Bitbucket integration detects incidents automatically using [pull request reverts](#bb-incident-pr-revert).
 You can also choose [not to detect incidents via Bitbucket](#bb-incident-not-detect).

 ### Use pull request reverts (based on default branch) {: id="bb-incident-pr-revert"}